edwios/dotIoT/BLE/README.md

 There are a few python scripts deveveloped to bring upon this integration.
 For usage instructions, run script with option --help :

 - httpserver.py

 	This script aimed to provide a simple and unsecured HTTP server to receive commands sent from the events created in Telldus Live!.
 These commands then translated into appropriate MQTT messages and sent to the MQTT broker.

 - smartline.py

 	This is a simple gateway constructed to listen to commands sent over MQTT and translate these commands into appropriate PDU of the Telink mesh, and send it out to the Smartline Flow devices.

 	Status and various query results of the Smartline Flow devices are also made available over MQTT.
 	At the moment, only Telink mesh is supported.

 	Example usage:
 	    python3 ./smartline.py --shared house -a --mqtthost 127.0.0.1 wait

 - leGateway.py (deprecated)

 	This is a simple gateway constructed to gather some data from a BLE device and publish the data through MQTT to the MQTT broker.

 - lightshow.py

 	This is a demo to make a RGB device (bulb, LED strip) to continuously change the colour.
 Note that setting the frequency too high may collapse the Bluetooth mesh.
 Suggest to have frequency of 2Hz or lower.

+- decrypt_shared.py

+    To both Encrypt (-e) or Decrypt (default) a shared file from either Android or iOS.

+	Note: when composing your own JSON for encryption, ensure "deviceSort" always starts from 0

 ## Smartline Flow Controls